 STEP 4: Practice putting your baby down for “bed” at 7 pm.

-We used our baby box on the coffee table.
-One of us would heat up dinner while the other put the baby quietly to sleep in the baby box.
+One of us would heat up dinner while the other put the baby quietly to sleep in the portable crib.
 That kept our baby close by while we were eating.
 It was easy to soothe her, she could still smell and sense us nearby, and she got to practice going to sleep in her own bed.